Skip to Content

 Tip

-• Name: Enter a name to use to identify the Google Sheets get sheets activity.
-The name must be unique for each get sheets activity and must not contain forward slashes (/) or colons (:).
+• Name: Enter a name to identify the activity.
+The name must be unique for each Google Sheets Get Sheets activity and must not contain forward slashes / or colons :.

 • Spreadsheet ID: Enter the ID of the Google Sheets spreadsheet.